San Francisco Pet Behavior

 My dedication to animal behavior grew as a veterinary student at UC Davis where I founded the Behavior Medicine Club.
 I took every behavior medicine elective in the curriculum and I spent summers rotating through the Behavior Service at the Veterinary Medical Teaching Hospital, learning from leaders in the field.

-I am a San Francisco native who attended Lowell High School.
-I live in San Francisco with my two young sons, my fiance, a terrier/chihuahua mix named Hazel, and a cat named Froggy.
+I was born and raised in San Francisco and attended Lowell High School.
+I live in San Francisco with my two young sons, a terrier/chihuahua mix named Hazel, and a cat named Froggy.
 I enjoy spending time in nature and various athletic pursuits.
 I look forward to meeting you in person and helping your pet express healthy behavior!

 UPDATE Fall 2016: I am proud to announce my selection as a Donald G. Low-CVMA Practitioner Fellow in the UC Davis School of Veterinary Medicine Behavior Service for 2016-2017.
 I am excited to expand my knowledge of behavior medicine through interactions with leading veterinarians in the field, talented support staff, and veterinary students.